 Why are tall tales so popular with men?
 Masculine humour tends to be more about establishing hierarchies than feminine humour, and there’s nothing more hierarchical than a character at the top of his profession, beloved among his fictional peers, ending up on his knees in prison (we extrapolate).

 This story is admirable partly because of the swift pacing.
 Notice how Collier takes us across continents with nothing in the way of boring logistical detail.
 And once the outcome is revealed, story over.
 Get in, get out, short story writers are told.
-Collier omits the entire New Equilibrium phase.
+Collier omits the entire New Situation phase.
 He can, because he’s given us all the information we need.

 I considered saving this story until the Christmas season, but it’s not a Christmasy story at all.
 It is set three months before Christmas — the gift-giving of Christmas is useful to the plot and that is its function.

 If you’re after a heartwarming Christmas story try “The Gift of the Magi“.
 O. Henry’s story also involves a twist in the tail, but rarely, that twist says something positive about humankind.
 These two stories fit at each end of a single continuum — optimistic at one end, pessimistic at the other.
+“The Gift of the Magi” is sort of like a biter-bit inversion story.

 STORY STRUCTURE OF “BACK FOR CHRISTMAS”

 Mr Carpenter is clearly high on the psychopathic spectrum.
 At least, that’s how we might fictionally diagnose him today.
-This isn’t his weakness, though.
+This isn’t his shortcoming, though.
 I’m reminded of Kevin Dutton’s proposition in his book The Wisdom of Psychopaths, in which Dutton argues that psychopathy confers certain advantages (for the psychopathic themselves).
 Top doctors (especially surgeons) can benefit in their work.
 They don’t tend to have the same fear response as the neurotypical population.
 The amygdala tends to be under-aroused.

-So I’m not going to say that his sociopathy is Mr Carpenter’s weakness.
-His weakness is that he doesn’t appreciate his wife.
+So I’m not going to say that his sociopathy is Mr Carpenter’s shortcoming.
+His shortcoming is that he doesn’t appreciate his wife.
 I mean that in several senses of the word: He doesn’t like how organised she is, and he doesn’t realise the extent of her organisation.
 Her organisational skills annoy him.
 In one short paragraph we learn that his main beef with her is that he feels she over-schedules his life.
 (That is her entire job as housewife to a doctor, back in 1939.)

 Mr Carpenter, it is suddenly revealed, is moving from England to America.
 He is taking this opportunity to kill his wife.
 He wants to start a new life with a new woman.
 He wants to stay on in America, where he justifiably believes (in 1939) he will never be caught.